How the ACA Impacts WSHIP

 Medicare Advantage Plans are an alternative to Medicare supplement plans and may be a lower cost option than WSHIP’s Medicare plan.
 These plans (also called Part C) are offered by private companies that contract with Medicare to provide you with all your Part A and Part B benefits.
 If you are enrolled in a Medicare Advantage Plan, Medicare services are covered through

 the plan.
 Most Medicare Advantage Plans also offer prescription drug coverage (Part D).
-Note: You cannot enroll in a Medicare Advantage Plan if you have End Stage Renal Disease.

 You can join a Medicare Advantage Plan during its annual enrollment period: October 15 - December 7.
 To enroll, you can call the plan directly or contact Medicare at 1-800 MEDICARE (1-800-633-4227) or visit www.Medicare.gov.